 During the first quarter of 2007, we completed construction at our existing gas processing complex located near Opal, Wyoming, to add a fifth cryogenic gas processing train capable of processing up to 350 MMcf/d, bringing total Opal capacity to approximately 1,450 MMcf/d.
-This plant expansion was operational for approximately half of the quarter.
+This plant expansion became operational during the first quarter.
 We also have several expansion projects ongoing in the West region to lower field pressures and increase production volumes for our customers who continue robust drilling activities in the region.

-In the first quarter of 2007, we began pre-construction activities on the proposed Perdido Norte project which includes oil and gas lines that would expand the scale of our existing infrastructure in the western deepwater of the Gulf of Mexico.
+In the second quarter of 2007, we continued pre-construction activities on the Perdido Norte project which includes oil and gas lines that would expand the scale of our existing infrastructure in the western deepwater of the Gulf of Mexico.
+We also completed agreements with certain producers to provide gathering, processing and transportation services over the life of the reserves.
 Additionally, we intend to expand our Markham gas processing facility to adequately serve this new gas production.
 The project is estimated to cost approximately \$480 million and be in service in the third quarter of 2009.

 In March 2007, we announced plans to construct and operate a 450 MMcf/d natural gas processing plant in western Colorado's Piceance basin, where Exploration & Production has its most significant volume of natural gas production, reserves and development activity.
 Exploration & Production's existing Piceance basin processing plants are primarily designed to condition the natural gas to meet quality specifications for pipeline transmission, not to maximize the extraction of NGLs.
-We expect the Willow Creek facility will recover an additional 20,000 barrels per day of NGLs at startup, which is expected to be in the third quarter of 2009.
+We expect the new Willow Creek facility to recover 25,000 barrels per day of NGLs at startup, which is expected to be in the third quarter of 2009.